almostearthling/when-wizard/README.md

 The documentation for the **When Wizard** has still to be written: the user part should be a chapter in the **When** documentation, while in the developer documentation there is already a chapter dedicated to plugin development.

 Localization is another argument that has to be faced: the plugin-based structure makes it hard to deal with localizations of third party components.
 While stock plugins will be handled just as if they were normal components, third-party plugins might have to be left out or find another way to be translated.

+Everything has to be thoroughly tested: all functionality has been fairly checked, but exceptional situations (such as unexpected file formats, incorrectly written plugins and other unexpected events) might still break the applet.
+There is still **When** that can be used to correct possible errors: every operation performed by the **When Wizard** applications can be undone in **When**, and **When** appears to be quite robust at the moment.
+When testing this application suite, it's strongly advised to export **When** items before, using the `--export` switch.

 ## What more can be done
 There are several elements that can be improved, besides what is strictly needed: